shiriweb/js-foundations/tests/9-guessing-game/README.md

 - using .gitignore
   - at this point, in your git window in VSCode, you will see over 2000 files to commit.
 That is because git sees all the testem library files in `node_modules` directory.
 We don't need to commit these files, since we can always install them from the `testem` reference in package.json.
-  - let's ignore this folder by entering `node_modules` in our .gitignore file
+  - let's ignore this folder by entering `node_modules` in our .gitignore file; now the number of files to commit should come down to only 3 or 4 files
-  - commit again at this point
+  - commit again at this point - you have just created a javascript project from scratch with a git repository committed into github!

 </details>